 - 8.1 Students enrol during the test enrolment period that has been opened for this purpose, via Osiris to take all tests and/ or partial tests.
-Exception: students who are in the first year of enrolment in the propaedeutic phase of the respective degree programme will be enrolled by the degree programme for the tests or partial tests they have not yet taken or completed.
+Exception: students who are in the first year of enrolment in the foundation propaedeutic phase of the respective degree programme will be enrolled by the degree programme for the tests or partial tests they have not yet taken or completed.
 The degree programme is responsible for providing students with adequate information about the enrolment period. - 8.2 Students enrol for minors and other options, and in doing so are automatically enrolled for the tests belonging to that unit of study, but not for the resits. - 8.3 The student is responsible for correctly enrolling in good time for tests or partial tests (not only for written or digital tests, but also for oral tests, presentations, paper assessments and practicals, etc.) in Osiris.
-Students should always check whether they are enrolled, and if they are not, should take immediate action to perform the enrolment via Osiris. - 8.4 Students who do not wish to take the test for which they have enrolled should de-enrol in good time to create space for fellow students and/ or with a view to the limited number of opportunities to take tests

-After the formal test enrolment period, the degree programme will organise a late enrolment period.
-Students who have not enrolled for a test (or partial test) during the formal test enrolment period for whatever reason may be able to enrol in person at the Faculty Office desk during a limited time period for late enrolments, which will be determined by the degree programme and published on the portal.
-Late registration will occur each term on Monday of week 6 for two designated hours, for tests from that term and for resits from the previous term.
-Students should await specific instructions from the Faculty Office and the SSMS department about the exact day, time and procedures.
+Students should always check whether they are enrolled, and if they are not, should take immediate action to perform the enrolment via Osiris. - 8.4 Students who do not wish to take the test for which they have enrolled should de-enrol in good time to create space for fellow students and/ or with a view to the limited number of opportunities to take tests. - 8.5 After the formal test enrolment period, the degree programme will organise a late enrolment period.
+Students who have not enrolled for a test (or partial test) during the formal test enrolment period for whatever reason may be able to enrol in person at the Faculty Office desk during a limited time period for late enrolments, which will be determined by the degree programme and published on the portal together with the late enrolment procedure.
 Students may still be able to take the test (or partial test) if they enrol during the late enrolment period, though this is solely where organisationally possible (including the availability of places).
 If the student is also unable to enrol during the late registration period, he will be excluded from taking the test (or partial test).
 Each test period has an a test enrolment period and a late enrolment period.